 - System performance assessment: After collecting initial data, staff will evaluate the effectiveness and accuracy of the monitoring systems that are deployed on the corridor.
 There’s no plan for extensive construction work as part of the pilot.

 - Key questions to answer: What are some new best practices for curb management?
 How to ensure the safety and efficiency of Bellevue’s increasingly constrained street network?
 What’s the best technology for measuring curbside uses?
 How can Bellevue encourage commerce and mobility while ensuring livability?

-The 106th Avenue NE Curbside Pilot is scheduled to begin in May and run for several weeks.
+The 106th Avenue NE Curbside Pilot began in May 2020 and will continue into spring 2021.

 City resources for the Curbside Management Pilot will include the creation of temporary, low-cost signs, and staff time devoted to monitoring the pilot.